Conquering the Symptoms of

 Mood disorders require understanding and the tools to cope with the ups and downs that are inevitable.
 More times than you can imagine, you will turn to the White Paper for answers, advice and perspective.

-Many mood disorders can be successfully treated with some combination of medication, psychotherapy and time.
+Many mood disorders can be treated successfully with some combination of medication, psychotherapy and time.
 But researchers are always on the lookout for new options, and several are generating interest right now.
 Although these are far from being adopted as standard treatments, they may be intriguing future options.

 Tested and proven drug-free ways to boost your mood